-Due to limited funding from this program, not all of the priority needs identified in the Con Plan will be addressed by the programs to be funded this program year.
+Due to limited funding from this program, not all of the priority needs identified in the Con Plan are addressed by the programs funded this program year.
 Local agencies are urged to explore alternative resources to support and expand their programs.